nuxeo/nuxeo-openshift/README.md

  * Put env variables in resources definitions rather than in Dockerfile
  * Add health and readiness checks
  * Harmonize object labels
+ * Idea: put part of nuxeo.conf in ConfigMap to make it more easily editable